oktadev/okta-spring-security-test-example/README.md

-# Tutorial: Simplify your Web Testing with Spring Security Test
+# Testing Spring Security Example

 This repository contains all the code for [Better Testing with Spring Security Test][blog], illustrating request mocking for OIDC code flow, JWT authorization, and OpaqueToken authorization integration tests.